 For those adventurous souls, how about treetop nets, zip-lining, archery or kayaking?
-If you have something a little tamer in mind, why not have a lakeside picnic or a take a stroll amongst the 30 acres of historical gardens?
+If you have something a little tamer in mind, why not have a lakeside picnic or take a stroll amongst the 30 acres of historical gardens?

-There’s also mini golf and a woodland playground for the kids.
+There’s also mini-golf and a woodland playground for the kids.
 The Brockhole Café offers family-friendly food and has terrace seating so you can take in those spectacular views of the lake and surrounding countryside.

 Brockhole is located conveniently between Ambleside and Windermere.
 Some activities are seasonal, so check online to see what is available before you go.